 While there is no set rule for applying vitamin C serums; however, it is generally recommended to use it in the morning.
 When paired with sunscreen, the serum can up the sun protection factor of Vitamin C. Make sure to let the serum completely dry off on your skin before stepping out as exposure to light can reduce its effectiveness.

 02. The order

-Unlike other trendy ingredients, like retinol and niacinamide, vitamin C serums are not made with the same processes or base.
-For instance, a product may claim to have vitamin C in it, but in the form of citric extracts.
-This is different from L-ascorbic acid, which is actually the potent form of vitamin C that can target your skin’s needs.
-Make sure to pick the right concentration (5%-20%) and formula according to your skin type and concerns.
+Unlike other popular ingredients like retinol and niacinamide, Vitamin C serums are not made with the same processes or base.
+For instance, a product may claim to have Vitamin C in it, but it could be in the form of citric extracts.
+This is different from L-ascorbic acid, which is actually the potent form of Vitamin C that can target your multiple skin problems.
+Make sure to pick the right concentration (2%-20%) and formula, depending on your skin type and concerns.

 04. The mix of ingredients

 When choosing the right Vitamin C serum for your, check out the overall formulation of the product.
 If the product is a single-ingredient serum, you need to only pick the right concentration.
 But there are serums out there that come with a whole mix of ingredients to further stabilise the Vitamin C content and give additional benefits.